 - Achieve at least a 2.00 semester GPA on 12 or more hours, or

-- Complete all Contractual Readmission Program requirements at the end of the second semester in the program
+- Complete all Contractual Readmission Program requirements at the end of the second semester in the program.

-Both the suspension and the readmission will be recorded on the student’s permanent record.
+Both the suspension and the readmission will be recorded on the student’s permanent transcript.
 No student shall be academically suspended unless he or she has been placed on probation for at least one semester.

 A student who returns after an academic suspension or dismissal will automatically be on academic probation.
-No work earned elsewhere during the suspension or dismissal will be used either in the calculation of the candidate’s academic status, nor transferred as credit toward a degree.

 The following requirements are established by the university for all undergraduate degrees.
 The student also must complete additional requirements for each specific degree; these are established by each college and school within the university and are described elsewhere in this catalog.